antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Ubuntu was the first distro that we supported.
 We heard feedback that it made more sense to start with Debian, given that it is the parent of Ubuntu and many more distros.
 More recently, we added support for Debian, enabling .NET Core to be used in a larger set of Debian-based distros.

-We intend .NET Core to be an open and hackable development platform.
+We intend .NET Core to be an open and flexible development platform.
 We'll publish instructions in the next couple weeks on how to test .NET Core on arbitrary distros.
 You can see how [Linux Mint is supported in runtimes.json](https://github.com/dotnet/corefx/blob/master/pkg/Microsoft.NETCore.Platforms/runtime.json#L323), for example.

 .NET Core Tools
 ===============